kolbasa/git-repo-watcher/README.md

 ### Usage

+To start, only the file path to your git repository is needed.
 This will start a watcher, that looks for changes every 10 seconds:
 ```bash
 ./git-repo-watcher -d "/path/to/your/repository"
 ```